Nevzatcs/gittigidiyor-graduation-project-Nevzatcs/README.md

 ## Usage
 After run the project:
 1. You should  open this URL : http://localhost:8080/swagger-ui.html#/ to see and make the operations that can be done.
-2. You can get informations about operations that you've done in Swagger by reaching H2 database :  http://localhost:8080/h2-console by clicking URL you can go to H2 console.(There is no password for your access, you can change password in DataSourceConfiguration file.)
+2. You can get informations about operations that you've done in Swagger by reaching H2 database :  http://localhost:8080/h2-console by clicking URL you can go to H2 console.(There is no password for your access, you can change password in application.properties file.)

 ### Swagger UI
-You can use Swagger, as I show in images.
+You can use Swagger, as I show in screenshots.
-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

 * Step 1

 ![swaq01](https://user-images.githubusercontent.com/80898514/135250405-3a5fa845-5190-4e2c-aa7d-250e24c0e038.jpg)